wlads/reefpoints/source/posts/2012-02-13-authenticating-multiple-models-with-a-strategy.md

 summary: Using the Strategy Pattern to clean up multiple login paths
 legacy_category: ruby
 social: true
-tags: ruby on rails, software design patterns
+tags: ruby on rails, design patterns
 ---

 A current project requires that there be multiple models that can sign